sarahcoloma-arch/cmcs-mescop/index.md

 The CMS MES CoP is a meaningful space that brings together states, vendors, and CMS personnel and supports them in their shared work and mission.

 ### What the MES CoP offers
-Targeted and comprehensive technical assistance with: Advance Planning Documents (APDs), contracts, MES procurements, emerging and urgent MES topics, common state challenges and opportunities
+* Targeted and comprehensive technical assistance with: Advance Planning Documents (APDs), contracts, MES procurements, emerging and urgent MES topics, common state challenges and opportunities.
-Reduced knowledge gaps and deepen understanding within the space Transparency and improved standardization of MES topics Broad relationship-building between states and the MES team For questions about joining this CoP, please contact MESFeedback@cms.hhs.gov.
+* Reduce knowledge gaps and deepen understanding within the space.
+* Improve transparency and standardization of MES topics.
+* Broaden relationships between states and the MES team.

+For questions about joining this CoP, please contact MESFeedback@cms.hhs.gov.

 ### Upcoming CoP sessions